samathaluca/fallen/README.md

 ### File tree and File names.
 Limitation dictated by MongoDB.
 The only limitation suffered was that we had to have the image file name matching the habit name in categories collection exactly.
-This meant that there had to be spaces in the file names.
+This meant that there had to be spaces in the image file names.

 All efforts were made to change the file names from those easiest to understand by the developer to file naming adhering to good software development practice.
 All template files were renamed once most of the development work had been done to be better understood better by people other than the developer.